Building a Smart Blue Roof

 • Slowly release rainwater into the municipal stormwater system

+The use of modulating control valves within the roof leaders of CVC’s head office allow water to be captured on the roof surface, which can prevent flooding and attenuate peak stormwater runoff volumes.
 Smart blue roofs are a form of green infrastructure (GI).
-GI are sustainable technologies and practices that manage rain to reduce the risks of flooding, protect water quality in streams and build resilience in a changing climate.
+GI features are sustainable technologies and practices that manage rain to reduce the risks of flooding, protect water quality in streams and build resilience in a changing climate.

 With increased risk of flooding due to more extreme and unpredictable rainfall patterns across Canada, there is a greater need now for innovative approaches to stormwater management, particularly in highly urbanized areas.
 The concept of smart blue roofs has emerged for greater stormwater management potential and benefits compared to vegetated green roof systems.
 Piloting and implementing a smart blue roof at CVC’s office will allow us to determine and report on the actual costs and benefits of such an innovative system.